zumasys/docs/site/jbase/jbc/chain/README.md

 CHAIN expression
 ```

-Where **expression** should evaluate to a valid UNIX or Windows command, Which may be another jBASE BASIC program.
+Where **expression** should evaluate to a valid UNIX or Windows command, which may be another jBASE BASIC program.

 The command string may be suffixed with the ‘I’ option, which will cause any [COMMON](./../common) variables in the current program to be inherited by the new program (providing it is a jBASE BASIC program).